770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 The most important thing is to communicate with others often.
 Because everyone is expertise in some areas so asking them can give me the besting understanding of the issues I am facing and they may also encountered same questions before some it would be much more effective for them to give me the answer instead of working that out on my own.

+#### What you would do differently?
+The think I think I would do differently is to using a Powershell scirpt or Python scirpt rather than Jenkinsfile to call the build scirpt, the reason is that for jenkins, the Jenkinsfile is triggered and executed by the Jenkins Server, not the actually slave that building the product, so it is very tricky to query the environments of the building slaves.
+The reason why I would prefer not using Jenkinsfile is because the requirement was to build different versions of the product according to the .Net version and Visual Studio version, so they can use same code to build different versions.
+So I need to qeury the environment variables to decided to target version.

 4. Conflict
 a)        Tell me a time when you resolved a conflict on your team
 b)        Tell me a time when you disagreed with your manager